mmistakes/jekyll-theme-hpstr/theme-setup/index.md

 ---

-[^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `head.html`.
+[^1]: Used to generate absolute URLs in `feed.xml`, and for canonical URLs in `head.html`.
 Don't include a trailing `/` in your base url ie: http://mademistakes.com.
 When developing locally I suggest using http://localhost:4000 or whatever localhost you're using to properly load all theme stylesheets, scripts, and image assets.
 If you leave this variable blank all links will resolve correctly except those pointing to home.

 [^2]: If you're using GitHub Pages to host your site be aware that plugins are disabled.
 So you'll need to build your site locally and then manually deploy if you want to use this sweet plugin.